 Guiding Principles of Comprehensive Groundwater Resource Management

-The plan shall be comprehensive and multi-jurisdictional - Effective management of a groundwater resource must be multi-jurisdictional by its very nature.
-Watersheds, streams, rivers and aquifers are not contained by local political boundaries (city, municipal, county, etc.).
+- Effective management of a groundwater resource must be multi-jurisdictional by its very nature.
+Watersheds, streams, rivers, and aquifers are not contained by local political boundaries (city, municipal, county, etc.).
 Local control of the management of groundwater resources cannot effectively address the impact of withdrawals from an aquifer that flows through many local jurisdictions.
 In addition, the multi-jurisdictional approach to management of groundwater resources will prevent the fragmentation of permitting authority and overlapping management of the resources.

-Provides for the sustainability of the resource - A comprehensive groundwater resource management program should provide for the sustainability of the aquifer to meet current and future needs.
+- A comprehensive groundwater resource management program should provide for the sustainability of the aquifer to meet current and future needs.
 Human consumption is recognized as one of the highest and best uses of groundwater by many states as evidenced in many drought plans.
-Bottled water is an efficient means of meeting human needs with approximately 87% of the water withdrawn for bottling being consumed by humans.
+Bottled water is an efficient means of meeting human needs with approximately 87 percent of the water withdrawn for bottling being consumed by humans.

 Balance the rights of use against future needs for the resource

 By moving to a scientific basis supported by acceptable quantitative measurements, the balance of competing interests may be better evaluated and lead to beneficial conflict resolution that supports the rights equitably for all interested parties.
 It is essential for each user of groundwater to act as a steward of this renewable water resource in order to maintain both quality and quantity of the source and the system at large.